influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/trigger.md

 withName(name)
 ```

-Name is a unique name of the action to take.
+"Name is a unique name of the action to take."

 ## obj template.argoWorkflow